 We meet three times a week: 5:30-7pm on Sundays in the T-Club lounge, and 7-8:30pm on Tuesdays and Thursdays in the DuPont Multi-Purpose Room (W31-225).
-In the summers we practice on the lawns behind Kresge, at 6-8pm on Sundays and 6:30-8:30pm on Tuesdays and Thursdays.
+In the summers we practice on the lawns behind Kresge, at 6:30-8:00pm on Tuesdays and Thursdays.

 How much does it cost?

 There are currently no regular club dues.
 However, there are fees paid to our parent association for each promotion to a new belt level; these are generally about $60 per test.

 How much commitment does Tae Kwon Do require?

 As a beginner, you should plan to practice at least twice a week, and coming to all three classes is even better.
 All of us have been, or still are, students, and have a full understanding of the pressures of an MIT existence.
 Hard physical activity complements hard study.
 Tae Kwon Do can clear your mind and condition your body at the same time.